faylward/bioinformatics_tutorials/11_giant_viruses/giant_viruses.md

 and then run VR on it:

-> python viralrecall.py -i pitho.fna -p pitho_out -f
+> python viralrecall.py -i pitho.fna -p pitho_out -f -c -t 4

 This will run for a while, because the HMM databases are large and the hmmsearch takes a while.
 Once it finishes the output files will be in the mimi_out folder.
 The files are:

 *.faa: The proteins predicted from the input file using Prodigal